GEM-benchmark/NL-Augmenter/transformations/replace_abbreviation_and_acronyms/README.md

 (this might help to improve robustness in some context, e.g.: medical context).

 It is relatively easy to provide a new list of accepted acronyms and abbreviations when using the transformation (by modifying the file `abbreviations.txt`).
-Currently the list is relatively short and focuses on common abbreviations present in business communications.

 ## Testing
 You can test that everything works well by launching the test using the command below.